 Undergraduate Financial Aid

-FAFSA SIMPLIFICATION
+2025-26 FAFSA

 The FAFSA Simplification Act represents a significant overhaul of federal student aid, including the Free Application for Federal Student Aid (FAFSA) form, need analysis, and many policies and procedures for schools that participate in the Title IV programs.
 The goal is to streamline the federal financial aid process for students and families.